ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

   If you used any read-only dictionaries in the previous version of the workspace, reupload them into this workspace from their original source.

-  **Note**: When you add dictionaries, the dictionary pre-annotator is automatically created.
-You associate the dictionary with an entity type at the time when you run the pre-annotator.
+1. For dictionary pre-annotators, associate the dictionaries with an entity type.
+Dictionaries that don't have mappings for entity types will not apply annotations when you pre-annotate documents.

 1. Upload the documents that you downloaded from the previous version of the workspace into this version of the workspace.
    For details, see [Uploading resources from another workspace](/docs/services/watson-knowledge-studio/exportimport.html).